ESIE MENSAH ROLE MODEL & AMBASSADOR

 What's your favorite food, book, music and movie?

-Favourite food- anything that taste yummy in my tummy!
+Favourite food- anything that tastes yummy in my tummy!

 Favourite book – The Zahir by Paulo Coelho

 Music- R & B, Hip hop (old school), House, Jazz, Pop, 80’s British Pop, and more (Stevie Wonder, Erykah Badu, A Tribe Called Quest)